-- Students new to the school receive a detailed induction to ensure that they understand the school's Behaviour for Learning policy. - Extra support is provided as required, especially for those students who are in year admissions.
-Any student transferring to the school mid-year will have two designated student buddies in their tutor group in addition to daily check-ins with their form tutor and weekly check-ins with their Head of Year for at least the first four weeks following their start date. - Where a student's behaviour becomes an emerging issue soon after admission to the school or has been identified as a previous concern then the school will offer appropriate sources of support (see section 16.3 for details). - At the start of each academic year as students move through the school, behaviour expectations and processes are reiterated. - Following a suspension, students are reminded of the expectations outlined in the Behaviour for Learning policy during reintegration meetings.
+- Students new to the school receive a detailed induction to ensure that they are familiar with the school values and understand the school's Behaviour for Learning policy.
+This will include access to a transition section on the school's website. - Extra support is provided as required, especially for those students who are in year admissions.
+Any student transferring to the school mid-year will have two designated student buddies in their tutor group in addition to daily check-ins with their form tutor and weekly check-ins with their Head of Year for at least the first four weeks following their start date. - Where a student's behaviour becomes an emerging issue soon after admission to the school or has been identified as a previous concern then the school will offer appropriate sources of support (see section 16.3 for details).

+- At the start of each term, behaviour expectations and processes are reiterated with students as part of the behaviour curriculum. - Following a suspension, students are reminded of the expectations outlined in the Behaviour for Learning policy during reintegration meetings.